altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 ~Martha tried to remain calm...~
 ~But her chest hollowed, an on mix of terror and relief~ *Rossin smacked his head as Felix tilted his head.*
+"F::Empathy is good.
+It was a mistaken then..."
+~Felix considered.~
 "F::They're in the back of the mind, somewhere - you just need a...
 Vessel - to house them."
 `['A vessel...',
 'Just another human?',
 'Any human?',
 'Any living thing?',
-'Wouldn't people not recognize them']`
+'Would people recognize them']`
 ~She held her tongue - intent to ask Rossin later.~ "F::I figured that's why you were here.
-Looking for some lowlife to make the world a little better with their absence" 'Okay, so he means a trade - one life for another...'
+Looking for some lowlife to make the world a little better with their absence" *Felix leaned in*
+"F::I was at your house... the son of that dead fellow seem quite distraught."
+"M::It was an accident."
+"F::Good.
+Wouldn't want you doing that sort of thing to good people."
+~Martha waited...~
+"M::Next time I'll practice on bad people."
+*Felix smiled.*
+~Bits of relief fell through her.~
+"F::Much less work if you break things..."
+*He leaned back.*
+"F::So you want to fix him - fix your mistake."
+'Okay, so he means a trade - one life for another...'
 ~She did those trolly problems in college - morality tests...~ ~And this one hadn't exactly come up.~
 "F::How new are you to...
 Knowing about all this"
-~Martha waited for Rossin to supply a time frame, he did and then some.~ "M::A few years, now.
+~Martha waited for Rossin to supply a time frame, he did and then some.~ "M::A few months now.
 I'm still...
 Learning.
 Last night was my first time using a hook...
 It...
 Lost connection."
-"F::Who said you were ready?"
+"F::A few mon - who said you were ready?"
-~A small heat in his voice, not directed at her.~ "M::No one..."
+~A small heat in his voice, not directed directly at her.~ "M::No one..."
-"F::So you did it on your own, against your teacher's wishes?"
+"F::So you did it on your own, behind your teacher's back?"
-"M::No - I... am self-taught"
+"M::No - I... am self-taught, I don't have a teacher...
+Other than what's in my head."
 *A small eyebrow raise.*
 ~Subtle - Martha barely noticed.~
-"F::undernet ring a bell?"
+"F::Undernet ring a bell?"
-"R::say no."
+"R::Ask about it."
 "M::What's that?"
-*Felix smiled*
+*Felix smile brittled and his eyes narrowed*
 "F::So...
 No teacher?"
 *Rossin waved his hands - urging Martha not to speak*